xmos/lib_xua/README.rst

 ``lib_xua`` contains shared components for use in the XMOS USB Audio (XUA) Reference Designs.

-These components enable the development of USB Audio devices on the XMOS xCORE architecture.
+These components enable the development of USB Audio devices on the `XMOS xcore` architecture.

 ********
 Features